-operations could be significantly hindered by the occurrence of a natural disaster or other catastrophic event occurrence.
+Our operations could be significantly hindered by the occurrence of a natural disaster or other catastrophic event.

+Our operations are susceptible to outages due to fire, floods, power loss, telecommunications failures, break-ins and similar events.
+In addition, the majority of our network infrastructure is located in Northern California, an area susceptible to earthquakes.
+We do not have multiple site capacity for all of our services in the event of any such occurrence.
 Despite our implementation of network security measures, our servers are vulnerable to computer viruses, break-ins, and similar disruptions from unauthorized tampering with our computer systems.
+In addition, we are vulnerable to coordinated attempts to overload our systems with data, resulting in denial or reduction of service to some or all of our users for a period of time.
+We have experienced a coordinated denial of service attack in the past, and may experience such attempts in the future.
 We do not carry sufficient business interruption insurance to compensate us for losses that may occur as a result of any of these events.
 Any such event could have a material adverse effect on our business, operating results, and financial condition.